 |Puppies (up to 6 months of age)||$250 - 400|

 Centre County PAWS provides valuable care and treatment for dogs and cats in need.
-In 2017, we found homes for over 900 animals.
+In 2020, we found homes for over 900 animals.
 Some of those animals were in need of an extraordinary amount of medical intervention.
 Our veterinary community works tirelessly with PAWS to provide a high quality of life for the dogs and cats in our care.
 Our adoption fees cover only a portion of PAWS' average cost per dog.
+Thanks to the dedication of our volunteers and support from our community, we find homes for hundreds of animals each year.
+No animal has a time limit - adoptable animals stay with PAWS until they find new homes.

 Variable dog adoption pricing allows us to provide top quality care for our animals.
 Having a higher adoption fee for some dogs or puppies who will find their forever home quickly enables us to care for animals in need of lifesaving medical and behavioral intervention.
 Our variable pricing helps us to provide excellent care for dogs who reside in our shelter for a longer stay.